mlcommons/dynabench/frontends/docs/docs/dynalab/upload_a_model.md

 # Uploading Your Model to Dynabench

 Welcome to the exciting journey of contributing your model to Dynabench!
+Our current maximum recommended sizes are models no larger than 8 GBs.
 Follow these engaging steps to showcase your AI prowess:

 ## Step 1: Download Dynalab 2.0